Snorkeling Lighthouse Reef Atoll – Is It Worth the Cost and Risk?

 And it did not get much better for the rest of the trip except for when we got behind the atolls (we went through Turneffe Atoll on the way out to Lighthouse).
 We literally could not let go with two hands the entire time, and we got our butts pounded for hours on end.
 We got blisters on our hands from holding on.
 People got sick on the boat.

-Coming back was a little bit better, since we were going with the wind and waves.
+Coming back after snorkeling Lighthouse Reef was a little bit better, since we were going with the wind and waves.

 Is it always like this?
 No, it can be calmer, or worse.
 It is the ocean.
 But the winds we had were very common trade winds.

-If you are going to do it, book as big a boat as you can, and sit toward the rear of the boat.
-It won't pound as much there.
+If you are planning on snorkeling Lighthouse Reef, book as big a boat as you can, and sit toward the rear of the boat.
+It won’t pound as much there.

 Long Caye Wall – This spot is actually a pretty deep, and so we would not really call it a good snorkel spot.
 It started about 20 feet deep and got deeper.
 It was pretty but not great.